-Troitskoye is the place to go for a good night out © Андрэй Дзмiтрыеў, Wikimedia Commons
+Troitskoye is the city's best preserved historical suburb © Андрэй Дзмiтрыеў, Wikimedia Commons

 Famous for its bars and taverns since the 13th century, this attractive historic area down by the Svislach River (and on the opposite bank to Upper Town) is known as ‘Old Town’.
 It’s mostly a reconstruction, although there are those in this city who will tell you indignantly that what you see is wholly original.
 The truth is likely to lie somewhere between the two, so let’s say that the original buildings here have been substantially and sympathetically renovated.
 Certainly, the works undertaken to the brightly coloured two- and three-storey buildings during the 1980s and subsequently have been tastefully accomplished, enabling the visitor to experience the city as it existed a century or so ago.
 Then, the dwellings were of stone and the streets were cobbled.
 This was a non-aristocratic part of the city, housing factory workers, peasants, craftsmen, traders, low-rank civil servants, military personnel and the petty bourgeoisie.
 Today, their successors are the owners of the offices, shops, cafés, bars and restaurants that occupy the buildings here.